dlwicksell/axiom/README.md

 * *patterns.pat* - Script to set up key bindings to change patterns in templates

 ### Changelog ###
-* Added -h option to mktags
-* Added documentation for the -h option to mktags.1
+* Changed the name of the package to Axiom
+* Improved the filetype.vim file in a few places
-* Added some optimizations to globaldump.vim
+* Renamed m-tools.txt to axiom.txt
+* Fixed a typo in axiom.txt
+* Fixed a few typos in KBAWDUMP.1 and mktags.1
-* Changed a bit of wording in README.md
+* Fixed a small bug in globaldump.vim